About P.K. Yonge

 P.K.
 Yonge Developmental Research School’s mission since its establishment in 1934, has been to design, test and disseminate innovations in K-12 education through serving a diverse student community.
 As such, P.K.
 Yonge impacts educators, school leaders, and other schools around the state and the nation by providing proof of concept for K-12 educational innovation.

 P.K.
-Yonge has been recognized by US News & World Report numerous times and is ranked among the Best High Schools in 2021.
+Yonge has been recognized by US News & World Report numerous times and is ranked among the Best High Schools in 2023.
 According to US News & World Report data, P.K.
-Yonge is the #1 high school in Gainesville, #65 in Florida and #1183 in the nation!
+Yonge is the #1 high school in Gainesville, #38 in Florida and #1183 in the nation!
 Congratulations to the teachers, students, staff and families who make that happen!
-The 102 graduates in our Class of 2021 received acceptances to 86 colleges and universities and were offered more than $1.6M in scholarships.
-To meet some of our members of the Class of 2021 and see their senior research projects, visit: Class of 2021.

 We are a Public School